 This half term we will be participating in PE on a Thursday afternoon.
 Please come to school in our full PE kit (plain black tracksuit, white t-shirt and trainers).

-Year 3 visit Balderstone Library every other Friday.
+Year 3 visit Balderstone Library every Friday.
 Children are given the opportunity to choose a book from the wide range on offer and bring them back to school to read in class.

 Spellings will be sent out on Class Dojo on a Friday and as a paper copy and are expected to be practised at home, as the children will take their spelling test on Friday mornings.